maksim-a-baranov/visual_crypto/README.md

 To print the results, you'll need to use a program that will give pixelated output instead of trying to interpolate.

-# Visual cryptography workshop

-This is a placeholder.
-It's very awkward to use right now.

 # License

 MIT